 |Value||For the price, the [EXAMPLE] is packed full of features often found on rivals at a higher price||4.5/5|

 Overall review ratings

-Our expert reviewers will take into account the scorecard ratings, as well as the nuances the individual product to determine its final star rating, which is display at the top of the review.
+Our expert reviewers will take into account the scorecard ratings, as well as the nuances of the individual product to determine its final star rating, which is displayed at the top of the review.

-TechRadar's star rating system is design to give you a brief indication as to whether we'd recommend the product or not, however we'd always advice reading our reviews to find out if a product is right for your particular needs.
+TechRadar's star rating system is designed to give you a brief indication as to whether we'd recommend the product or not.
+However, we always advise reading our reviews to learn if a product is right for your particular needs.

-The final star rating is out of five, and reviewers can award half-star ratings if they fell a product falls between two of the ratings.
+The final star rating is out of five, and reviewers can award half-star ratings if they feel a product falls between two of the ratings.